The Sacrifice: When God Tests What You Treasure

 The Lesson

-God does not test us to take from us.
+God does not ask for surrender to take from you.

-He tests us to reveal what owns us.
+He asks for surrender to reveal what owns you.

-The question is never whether God will keep His promise.
+The question is never whether He will keep His promise.

-The question is whether we trust Him more than the proof of it.
+The question is whether you trust Him more than the proof of it.

 Scripture to Stand On